m4rkw/minotaur-old/README.md

 # Mining

-Once you have some calibration data for at least one algoeithm you can start mining.
+Once you have some calibration data for at least one algorithm you can start mining.
 Simply run minotaur and it will talk to the Nicehash API and mine the most profitable algorithms based on the current market rates and your calibrated hashrates.